DH-Forge/system/README.PRD.md

 ## 5. Recommendations & Warnings

 - **ID Naming Conventions:** Homebrew creators should **prefix** their IDs to avoid unintended overrides.
-- **Campaign Hosting:** While providers _must_ implement the server-side merge logic, the **official DHFS Server Utilities package is designed to make this significantly easier**.
+- **Campaign Hosting:** While providers _must_ implement the server-side merge logic, the **official DH-F Server Utilities package is designed to make this significantly easier**.
 - **Modifier Calculation Order:** A standard order is recommended.
 - **URL Encoding:** References **must be URL-encoded**.